Things To Consider When Buying A Home With A Well

 But with well water, you cannot make any assumptions about its purity.
 Beyond water quality, other problems can arise with wells that you should be aware of, and check for, before you agree to purchase a home.

-Whether buying or selling a home, there are always questions that come up regarding testing the water when a property is serviced by a private well.
+Whether buying or selling a home, there are always questions that come up regarding testing the water when a private well services a property.

 If you are purchasing a home that is serviced by a well and not by public water you better make darn sure that you have it tested as part of your contingency of sale!